Kurt Rambis: Los Angeles Lakers (1994–2009)

 Rambis began working as a special assistant coach for the Lakers in 1994 but eventually returned to the active playing roster in February 1995.
 He was waived at the beginning of the 1995–96 season and resumed his role as an assistant.
 He served as head coach of the Lakers during the 1999 "lockout season" after coach Del Harris was fired.
 He achieved moderate success, registering a 24–13 record in the regular season before being swept by the San Antonio Spurs in the 1999 Western Conference Semifinals.
 When Phil Jackson was hired as head coach, Rambis served as the Lakers' assistant general manager.
 He later became an assistant coach under Jackson between 2001 and 2004, helping the Lakers reach the 2002 and the 2004 NBA Finals, with Los Angeles winning a title in the former series.
 He was hired again as an assistant in 2005, along with former player Brian Shaw, helping the Lakers to another pair of finals in 2008 and 2009.
 The Lakers won in the latter attempt.

 Minnesota Timberwolves (2009–2011)

-In 2007, Rambis interviewed for the Sacramento Kings' coaching job.
-He was a finalist again in 2009 to coach the Kings, and after serious discussions, he was offered the job, but he wanted more than a two-year contract and more money than was offered, so he turned down the job.
+In 2007 and 2009, Rambis interviewed for the Sacramento Kings' head coaching job.
+The Kings offered Rambis the position in 2009, but he turned down the job due to wanting more than a two-year contract and more money than they offered.

-On August 8, 2009, Rambis was announced as the new head coach for the Minnesota Timberwolves, agreeing to a contract believed to be for 4 years and worth $8 million.
-Coinicidentally, Rambis' predecessor as the Timberwolves' head coach was Kevin McHale, who famously clotheslined Rambis in game 4 of the 1984 NBA Finals.

-On July 12, 2011, Rambis was fired as coach of the Minnesota Timberwolves after compiling a 32–132 record in two seasons with the team.
+On August 8, 2009, Rambis was announced as the new head coach for the Minnesota Timberwolves, agreeing to a contract believed to be for four years and worth $8 million.
+Rambis' predecessor as the Timberwolves' head coach was Kevin McHale, who had clotheslined Rambis in game 4 of the 1984 NBA Finals.
+Rambis coached the Timberwolves for two seasons, compiling a 32–132 record in two seasons before being fired on July 12, 2011.